 c.
 Prohibition of Child Labor and Minimum Age for Employment

-The law does prohibit all of the worst forms of child labor.
+The law prohibits all of the worst forms of child labor.
 UK law prohibits the employment of children younger than 13 with exceptions for sports, modeling, and paid performances, which may require a child performance license, depending on local bylaws.
 Children younger than age 18 are prohibited from working in hazardous environments.
 The law prohibits those younger than 16 from working in an industrial enterprise, including transportation or street trading.
 Children’s work hours are strictly limited and may not interfere with school attendance.
 Different legislation governs the employment of persons younger than 16, and, while some laws are common across the UK, local bylaws vary.
 If local bylaws so require, children between the ages of 13 and 16 must apply for a work permit from a local authority.
 The local authority’s education and welfare services have primary responsibility for oversight and enforcement of the permits.

 The Department for Education has primary regulatory responsibility for child labor, although local authorities generally handled enforcement.
-Penalties were sufficient to deter violations.
+Penalties were commensurate with equally severe crimes.

-The government of Saint Helena, Ascension, and Tristan da Cunha passed a bill to restrict child labor and improved services for vulnerable children.
+No cases of child labor were reported in overseas British territories, but gaps in the law made children vulnerable.
 The governments of Anguilla, the British Virgin Islands, the Falkland Islands (Islas Malvinas), Montserrat, and St. Helena-Ascension-Tristan da Cunha have not developed a list of hazardous occupations prohibited for children.
 On Anguilla the minimum age for labor is 12 and for hazardous work 14, allowing children to engage in work deemed hazardous.

 Also see the Department of Labor’s Findings on the Worst Forms of Child Labor at https://www.dol.gov/agencies/ilab/resources/reports/child-labor/findings for information on UK territories.

 d.
 Discrimination with Respect to Employment and Occupation